-Summary Probate Administration.
-In South Carolina, a summary probate administration is available if the same person is named as the Personal Representative and the sole beneficiary.
+In South Carolina, a summary probate administration is available if the same person is named as the Personal Representative and the sole beneficiary or if the estate assets are valued at $25,000 or less.
 This allows the Personal Representative to avoid the creditor claims period of eight months, and to immediately distribute the property and close the estate.

-Trust Administration.
-In 2006, South Carolina adopted the Uniform Trust Code; some parts of the Trust Code compile only portions of existing statutory law and common law into one location, without changing either, and are relatively unremarkable.
-However, some parts do make substantial changes to pre-Trust Code South Carolina law.
-Overall, the Trust Code codifies some existing South Carolina statutory law and common law, clarifies several issues previously not legislatively or judicially addressed in South Carolina, and changes some existing South Carolina law.
-The result is that administering a trust is now much like administering a will in probate, with many of the same notification requirements.
+Administering a trust is much like administering a will in probate, with many of the same notification requirements.
 Trustees have the same duties as the Personal Representative, and must keep the beneficiaries of the trust informed.
-While we are still learning the full extent of the Trust Code, suffice it to say that this area is just as complex as probate administration.
+Suffice it to say that this area is just as complex as probate administration.
 Please contact us and let us guide you through this process.